Virtual visit days

-The safety of our staff, current and prospective students is our main priority; as a result, the decision has been made to deliver our 2020 / 2021 visit days virtually.
+The safety of our staff, current and prospective students is our main priority; as a result, the decision has been made to deliver our 2021/2022 visit days virtually.
+We hope to move back to in-person visit days in 2022, but this will depend on the progress of the pandemic.
 Our team have been working hard to ensure we deliver a similar student experience so that you receive all the information you need to make your decision.

 Before the visit day